CERT-Polska/mwdb-core/docs/user-guide/9-Sharing-objects.rst

   Allows to add new relationships by specifying object parent during upload or adding new relationship between existing objects.

 *
+  **removing_parents - Can remove parent of object and inherited permissions from that relation**

+  Allows to remove relationships along with all inherited permissions.

+*
+  **adding_files - Can upload files**

+  Enables upload of files.
+Enabled by default for ``registered`` group.

+*
+  **adding_configs - Can upload configs**

+  Enables upload of configurations.
+Configurations are intended to be uploaded by automated systems or trusted entities that follow the conventions.

+*
+  **adding_blobs - Can upload text blobs**

+  Enables upload of blobs.
+Blobs may have similar meaning as configurations in terms of user roles.

+*
   **reading_all_attributes - Has access to all attributes of object (including hidden)**